-A joint facility for the Banias and Tartous Oil terminals was recommended.
-In terms of treatment steps, it will be similar to the design provided in Annex E., but the holding tanks and design flow rates are much larger:
+A joint facility for the Omisalj Oil terminals was recommended.
+In terms of treatment steps, it will be similar to the design as described in Annex F, but the holding tanks and the design flow rates are much larger:

-- the volume of the oily water holding tank will be 3.720 m; - the volume of the slop oil tank will be 375 m; - the design flow rate of the waste water treatment will be 470 m/h.
+- the volume of the oily water reception tank will be 7,000 m; - the volume of the slop oil tank will be 1,000 m; - the design flow rate of the wastewater treatment (Module A) will be 450 m/h, - the design flow rate of the oil dewatering (Module B) will be 10 ...
+30 m/h, - Module C should be replaced by mechanical dewatering with decanter centrifuges (similar to Module B)

-As an indication, such a facility could cost approximately €6,5 million.
+As an indication, such a facility could cost approximately €8.5 million.